You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom comes from the process of producing coins in a mint, where they are created in pristine condition.
+This phrase comes from the process of producing coins in a mint, where they are created in pristine condition.
 The phrase began to be used in the 19th century.

 Meaning: